Our Podcaster platform enables creators and publishers to host their podcasts, edit episodes, publish episodes, view episode analytics, and more.

 |Downloads by Platform||Provides details on the specific platforms that listeners are using to consume content.|

 |Downloads by Show||The total number of downloads per show.|

 |Downloads by Country||Presents a tabular breakout of all listeners by country.|

 |Organization||Organizations can have one or more Administrators who have admin permissions for all shows in the organization.
 This set of permissions includes creating new shows automatically, managing feeds, and seeing organization-level analytics.|

-This is the order we recommend you take in getting started.
+Next we present the order we recommend you take to get started.
 However, there is no specific order of steps required.

 Create your first show